• Skip to primary navigation

 • If your tahini is very thick, add a splash of water (up to 1 tbsp) to thin the sauce.
 This is the organic tahini that I use and love.
 The texture is perfect for dressing, it tastes delicious and it's not bitter at all like some tahini's taste.

-• Gently squeeze each artichoke heart to release any excess juice out before you add it to the salad so it won't make your salad watery.
+• Gently squeeze each artichoke heart to release any excess juice before you add it to the salad so it won't make your salad watery.

 Want More Vegan Zucchini Recipes?